IMAP

 • fetch: Fetch the content of a message.
 Returns a dictionary containing "text", "subject", "sender" and "uid"".
 This allows to fetch and process the complete message text, not limited by size.

-When these services are used in an automation, make sure the right triggers and filtering are set up.
+When these actions are used in an automation, make sure the right triggers and filtering are set up.
 When messages are deleted, they cannot be recovered.
 When multiple IMAP entries are set up, make sure the messages are filtered by the entry_id as well to ensure the correct messages are processed.
-Do not use these services unless you know what you are doing.
+Do not use these actions unless you know what you are doing.

 Example - post-processing